 Teaching Certified Courses

 Associates may apply to teach each of the certified courses.
 It is a simple application process that involves requesting recommendation letters from your mentors in the Pathway.
-At this point, you're considered certified to teach that course.
+Once your application is approved, you may teach the relevant certified course.
 A small portion of each student's tuition in your courses will go back to RIE.
 In addition to teaching the certified courses, many Associates share the approach in other ways such as consulting with childcare programs, offering coaching to parents, or serving on RIE's board of directors or various committees.
 This is a powerful way to make a difference for infants and toddlers.

 If being an Associate sounds like the career for you, the first step is to sign up for a RIE Foundations course.
 Discuss your goals with your instructor so they can be your guide in this individualized process.